mendrik/feather/feather-docs/content/basics/index.md

 to localized strings.
 The methods must be defined on the class that holds the template, even if you inherit a property via @Bind({bequeath: true}).
 A special case are classes that are annotated as singletons via @Construct().
 Their methods are also available as a transformers, regardless of their placement.

+### Dynamic content

+If you need to swap out larger parts of the DOM, the only way to do this in feather is to utilize bound arrays.
+I.e. if you have a routing component that swaps pages define an array property and call ```pages.splice(0, 1, myNewPage)```.
+This differs a bit from frameworks where the templates can contain if/else statements to render the content, which often leads to hard to read markup.

 ## Passing arguments to widgets